Chaos on the hypercube: Chaos on the hypercube

 \section{Chaos on the hypercube}

 For $\phi=0$ the model is integrable, and has a degenerate spectrum \eqref{eqn:zerophiSpectrum}.
 The degeneracies are lifted at nonzero $\phi$, but the eigenvalues will eventually flow to $\pm \sqrt d$ at $\phi = \pi$, as predicted by equation \eqref{eqn:piFluxHsquare} and the sublattice symmetry.
 A figure of the spectral flow as a function of $\phi$ is shown in figure \ref{fig:flow} with the quantum number of the magnetic inversion symmetry equal to $s=1$ in the left figure and $s=-1$ in the right figure.
-The flow is similar to the one of the Maldacena-Qi model.
+The flow for $\phi<\pi/2$ is similar to the one of the Maldacena-Qi model.
 At $\phi=0$ the spectrum and degeneracies are the same as for the Maldacena-Qi model at infinite coupling.
 The degeneracies are lifted at nonzero $\phi$, and at $\phi=\pi/2$ the spectrum splits into two bands, a feature that is not present in the MQ model.
 The ground state of the model is separated from the rest of the spectrum by a gap, and our numerical results suggest that the gap likely remains finite for $\phi<\pi/2$ in the thermodynamical limit (see the left figure of figure \ref{fig:flow}).
-We expect that the levels in each subsector become chaotic as soon as the bands emanating from degenerate eigenvalues start overlapping (at about $\phi=\pi/4$) which will be studied in more detail below.
+We expect that the levels in each subsector become chaotic as soon as the bands emanating from degenerate eigenvalues start overlapping (at about $\phi=\pi/4$) which will be studied in more detail below.\footnote{In fact, although bands are separate for very small $\phi$, the eigenvalues are repelled within each band (except for the lowest and highest energy states which are nondegenerate) for any small but nonzero $\phi$.
+A numerical analysis similar to that presented in section \ref{sec:levelStat} shows levels in each band are chaotic.
+In this sense the only integrable point of the HC model is at $\phi = 0$. }

 The apparent crossings of the spectral flow lines are actually avoided crossings even though some are extremely close.